Sky launching broadband, deeply-discounted $157m rights issue

 • Hong Kong investor still sees gold in Sky TV

+In an investor presentation, Sky said it will partner with an as-yet unnamed existing provider to minimise the cost of the new service.
+There was no immediate word if that would be UFB wholesaler Chorus or a retail provider.

+Sky also said it was considering a move into the mobile service as a MVNO - or mobile virtual network operator, which would implies that it would sell a rebadged version of Spark, Vodafone or 2degrees' service.
+Any such more would happen when 5G rollouts had progressed further.

-Sky also said today that a $200m banking facility, which had been set to shrink to $150m by July next year has now been extended to July 2023.
+Sky also said today that a $200m banking facility, which had been set to shrink to $150m by July next year has now been extended to July 2023, conditional on the equity raising.

 Analysts have been tipping the likelihood of a capital raise, even before the Covid-19 crisis cleared Sky's sports calendar.